Overview

 - Miller Loop

 - Final Exponentiation a.
 Easy Part b.
-Hard Part
+Hard Part where is the cyclotomic polynomial evaluated at p

 Notation (additive vs multiplicative)